16 Types of Calathea Plants Varieties with Names and Pictures

 Calathea musaica, Calathea Network

-Calathea musaica commonly called Calathea Network is a spectacular Calathea plant which bears green, arching, glossy leaves adorned by an interesting mosaic pattern.
+Calathea Network also called Network Prayer Plant is a spectacular Calathea plant which bears green, arching, glossy leaves adorned by a criss-crossing (mosaic) pattern giving it the common name, 'Calathea Network'.

 7. Calathea picturata (Goeppertia picturata)

-Calathea picturata
+Calathea picturata, Goeppertia picturata

-Calathea picturata (Goeppertia picturata) is a delightful plant on account of the intense colour in the centre of its leaves surrounded by a band of green colouring along the edges while the undersides are a purple-burgundy color.
+Calathea picturata is a delightful plant on account of the intense colour in the centre of its leaves surrounded by a band of green colouring along the edges while the undersides are a purple-burgundy color.

-The plant comes in two variants; silver and crimson.
+Goeppertia picturata comes in two variants; silver and crimson.
 The silver variant commonly called 'Argentea', is more common and has a silvery green center.
 The crimson variant is rarer and has a crimson-red center.
-Read on how to grow and care for Calathea picturata.
+Calathea picturata is one of the best plants for the home and will create a beautiful sight in any space.

 8. Calathea rufibarba (Furry Feather Calathea)